ragestack/EC-Point-Operations/README.md

 # EC-Point-Operations
 **Author:** Denis Leonov <466611@gmail.com>

+Compatible with Python 2.7.

 Elliptic Curve Point Operations:
 1. OnCurve - Checking the point is on the curve or not
-2. ECadd - Elliptic curve point addition
+2. ECsub - Elliptic curve point subtraction
-3. ECsub - Elliptic curve point subtraction
+3. ECdiv - Elliptic curve point division